 As font editing is a specialised and exacting skill, it not only requires a knowledge of font technology but typographic and visual expertise as well.
-We have more than 40 years experience in typeface design and have made contributions to many of the world’s major font libraries, mastered all the major font editing programs to ensure our customers’ reliable, trouble-free font data on all platforms.
+We have more than 50 years experience in typeface design and have made contributions to most of the world’s major font libraries, mastered all the major font editing programs to ensure our customers’ reliable, trouble-free font data on all platforms.

 Editing existing fonts

 We can edit existing fonts (conditional on proof of license agreement), create new styles in weight, proportion or angle axiis, create lined variants and add-in new characters, symbols or logos.
 We can generate new cross-platform fonts in Truetype as well as Opentype which allows for a greater number of glyphs and can include numerous intelligent features such as multi-glyph ligature substitution, swash initials and other stylistic variations or alternatives, fractions, ordinals or small capitals or ornaments.

 Complex vector graphic logo artwork can be divided into keyable divisions enabling a logo or symbol to be ‘keystroked’ just like all other text.
 Logos can be added to existing fonts and allocated to an unused key or combination of keys if practical, or, stand-alone fonts can be created perhaps incorporating other vector graphics like a signature and used in your documents like any other font.